-The Food Policy Council for KFL&A is made up of 11 members.
+The Food Policy Council for KFL&A is currently made up of 14 members.
 Members live or work in KFL&A area and have been selected based on their passion for the vision of the KFL&A Food Charter, expertise and other resources.

 Rachael is a Public Health Dietitian in the Chronic Disease and Injury Prevention Division at KFL&A Public Health.
 Rachael’s work activities focus on improving healthy food access among KFL&A area residents.
 Rachael completed her nutrition degree at the University of Guelph, and her internship through the Northern Ontario Dietetic Internship Program.

 Roger Romero is a first generation Canadian who came to Canada as a refugee from El Salvador in the early 1980’s.
 His life and work experience fuels his passion for community building and equitable social development.
 Roger currently works with Kingston Community Health Centre and uses his education and life experience to support, coach and advocate for young people.
 Roger values the positive social impact created by a sustainable and accessible food network.

 Hailey grew up in a rural community just outside of Guelph and moved to Kingston to study geography in 2012.
 While studying in Kingston, she had the opportunity to learn about the community and the unique local food environment in Kingston, as well as the challenges that the community faces.
 She enjoys cooking, gardening in her backyard, and sharing food with others.
 Hailey joined the Food Council because she believes in access to healthy food and food education for everyone.